 How Often Do You Water a Grape Vine?

-In locations with summer rain showers, the answer may be that you hardly have to water your grapes at all.
+In regions with summer rain showers, you hardly have to water your grapes at all.
 Grape vines thrive with as little as 1 inch of rainfall every 10 days.
-Of course, drought conditions, lack of sun, and underwatering will reduce the amount of fruit the vines produce, so you’ll want to supplement any dry periods with weekly watering.
+However, grapes need a lot of sun, so it’s important to make sure heat and sunlight doesn’t dry out your grapes.

 Plan to water once weekly, saturating the soil down to 12 inches in a 3-by-3 foot area at the base of each vine.
 This is the ideal depth to allow water to reach the grape vine rootstock.
 Because different soils absorb water better or worse than others, you may need to perform a soil watering test to determine how long to water to make sure you moisten the soil down to 12 inches.
 To perform a soil watering test, do the following: